Penfore/sales-control-api/README.md

 ### Steps to tun
 - Clone the repository and enter the folder with your terminal
 - Start MySQL's service (with XAMPP you can just click `start` in the GUI)
+- Download the [.env file](https://drive.proton.me/urls/RZNWDCCX88#XDCwWqoq6IEc) with the database configured for testing (If you already have a database setup you might need to adapt with your settings) and put it inside the project folder
+- Run `composer install` to install all dependencies
 - Run `php artisan migrate`
 - Run `php artisan db:seed`
 - Start the serve with `php artisan serve`